 - Fate: Lyria, Goddess of Fate, Magic, and Luck. +5% Mana +5% Mana Regen Per Second

 - Mischief: Lupoku, God of Mischief, Patron of Brewing. +6% Poison Damage +6% Poison Resistance

 - None: Self Sufficiency Yields Its Own Rewards. +1% Experience Bonus

-I have always found the percentage bonus confusing but it is still really beneficial.
-Unlike with Skyrim, you get to pick which belief system you want before you even start a battle.
+I have always found the percentage bonus confusing, but it is still really beneficial.
+Unlike Skyrim, you get to pick which belief system you want before you even start a battle.
 This seems out of place in a game where you have no set fate.
-There seems no need for religion if there is no way the gods could know your destiny.
+There is no need for religion if there is no way the gods could know your destiny.
 It still is a unique feature in a video-game to have.
-Re-Reckoning offers countless little features like this.
+Re-Reckoning offers numerous little features like this.

 The initial start of the game is pretty linear and doesn’t allow for much exploration.
 Despite this, you are still able to take your time between each section of scattered tutorial fights.
 The tutorial is pretty easy to complete as there aren’t many things to remember.
 You get to learn how to use a variety of weapons and your basic spells.
 For those that prefer being subtle, you learn how to sneak as well.
 If you go around crouched like this in real life for too long, say goodbye to your knees.

 When you acquire an item it doesn’t automatically equip but you can compare then equip it.
 You can also go into the character menu to put it on.
 This isn’t a bad thing but it definitely doesn’t set it up to be a fast-paced experience.
 The layout of the inventory is also strange as it can be collapsed and expanded to make viewing easier.
 It takes a bit to get used to but it is easier than others to navigate.

 “After a 16-hour download, you’d hope it would be worth it.”